feeefapp/feeef.js/README.md

 - **Cart management**: Add, remove, toggle cart items.
 - **Shipping management**: Set shipping method and address.
 - **Subtotal and total calculation**: Calculate total prices with or without shipping.
+- **Product offers**: Support for product-specific offers with quantity constraints.
 - **Reactive updates**: Use listeners to react to cart changes, useful in React or other reactive UI frameworks.
 - **Customization**: Flexible enough to handle product variants and shipping policies.